priyanshpsalian/MHSSCE-2023-HACKATHON/README.md

 # ⚠️ License

-The Well app is free and open-source software licensed under the GNU General Public License v3.0.
+The Smart Hire is free and open-source software licensed under the GNU General Public License v3.0.
 All designs were created by [Priyansh Salian](https://github.com/priyanshpsalian) and distributed under Creative Commons license (CC BY-SA 4.0 International).